giantswarm/docs/src/content/vintage/platform-overview/observability/_index.md

 ## Loki for logging

-To store, index and make logs (containers, kubernetes events, audit logs) searchable.
+To store, index, and make logs (containers, kubernetes events, audit logs) searchable.
 You can also install our [Loki App](https://github.com/giantswarm/loki-app/blob/master/README.md) on your clusters.

 ## Prometheus for monitoring